Inklingo

 AdjectiveB1General

-Use 'atento' when describing someone who is actively considerate and attentive to the needs or comfort of others, often in a service or social context.
+Use 'atento' when describing someone who is actively considerate and helpful towards others, showing politeness and attentiveness.

 A storybook illustration showing one character courteously holding an umbrella to shield another character from the rain.